 Trafalgar Falls

 Trafalgar Falls is located 20 minutes outside Roseau.
-The falls are actually twin falls, with two separate waterfalls adjacent to each other.
+It is twin falls, with two separate waterfalls adjacent.
 Father Fall, at 85 metres, is on the left, and Mother Fall, at 40 metres, is on the right.

 While you visit the falls, you will find a visitor centre featuring local flora and birds.
 The visitor centre has many amenities, including bathrooms, changing rooms, souvenirs, and a snack bar.
-There is also a platform where you can take beautiful pictures of Mother Fall.
+There is also a platform to take beautiful pictures of Mother’s Fall.

 The Dominica Museum

-The Dominica Museum is located in the old part of the capital city, Roseau.
+The Dominica Museum is in the old part of the capital city, Roseau.
 It is considered the national museum of Dominica and consists of two storeys.
-When you visit the museum, you will find photos, portraits, furniture, bird and fish specimens, and indigenous artefacts.
+When you visit the museum, you will find photos, portraits, furniture, bird and fish specimens, and Indigenous artefacts.

-Additionally, visitors can admire the old musical instruments and other displayed items that are related to the island’s culture, history, geology, and much more.
-The museum is the perfect place to visit to learn more about the island’s history.
+Additionally, visitors can admire the old musical instruments and other displayed items related to the island’s culture, history, geology, and much more.
+The museum is perfect for learning more about the island’s history.

 Dominica Botanical Gardens